 In an interview with Forbes, Lemmietta McNeilly, CSO for speech-language pathology at ASHA explained: “We consider the outlook strong for the profession…we don’t have enough speech-language pathologists to meet the demand.”

-One of the strongest growth verticals is in geriatrics.
-With the baby boomer generation requiring greater medical attention as they age, speech-language pathologists are in a position assist those that suffer from strokes, accidents, Alzheimer’s, and dementia — all of which can severely limit language and speech.
+Aside from the area of Pediatrics, one of the strongest growth verticals is in Geriatrics.
+With the baby boomer generation requiring greater medical attention as they age, speech-language pathologists are in a position to assist those that suffer from strokes, accidents, Alzheimer’s, and dementia — all of which can severely limit language and speech.

 “Speech pathologists have plenty of options.
 They can be nurses, therapists, and counselors.
 They can work in schools, hospitals, nursing facilities, and all sorts of other places.” says Winona Hays, Administrative Assistant to the Chair at Andrews University Speech-Language Pathology & Audiology Department — one of the many schools offering career paths for speech-language pathologists.